Quaternion: History

 Quaternions were introduced by Hamilton in 1843.
 Important precursors to this work included Euler's four-square identity (1748) and Olinde Rodrigues' parameterization of general rotations by four parameters (1840), but neither of these writers treated the four-parameter rotations as an algebra.
-Carl Friedrich Gauss had also discovered quaternions in 1819, but this work was not published until 1900.
+Gauss had discovered quaternions in 1819, but this work was not published until 1900.

 Hamilton knew that the complex numbers could be interpreted as points in a plane, and he was looking for a way to do the same for points in three-dimensional space.
 Points in space can be represented by their coordinates, which are triples of numbers, and for many years he had known how to add and subtract triples of numbers.
 However, for a long time, he had been stuck on the problem of multiplication and division.
 He could not figure out how to calculate the quotient of the coordinates of two points in space.
 In fact, Ferdinand Georg Frobenius later proved in 1877 that for a division algebra over the real numbers to be finite-dimensional and associative, it cannot be three-dimensional, and there are only three such division algebras: $\mathbb {R, C}$ (complex numbers) and $\mathbb H$ (quaternions) which have dimension 1, 2, and 4 respectively.